rajat258/rn-photobay/README.md

 📸 Welcome to Photobay, a React Native project inspired by the iconic Instagram experience.
 This single-page app is a clone design of Instagram.
 Immerse yourself in a beautifully designed interface featuring a static stories view and a dynamic feed view, where you can like images and discover new content. 🚀

+## Features

+- 📚 Static Stories: Engaging stories view.
+- 🔄 Refreshable Feed: Pull down to refresh and discover new posts.
+- 📱 Cross-Platform: Compatible with iOS and Android.

 <div>
     <img src="./asset/readmeImage.gif" alt="gif" style="display: block;
      width: '100%';